pegvin/NativeAndroid/README.md

 ---

-This repository is a minimal example of building Android Apps using C & Java without requiring Android Studio in the hopes of making it easier to port an already existing app written in C/C++ to Android.
+This repository is a minimal example of building Android Apps using C & Java without requiring Android Studio or Gradle in the hopes of making it easier to port an already existing app written in C/C++ to Android.

-2 key points to note:
+Few key points to note:
 - You can build Android Apps using just C/C++, But I decided to include Java because Android APIs are only usable via Java, And whilst you can use JNI to interact with those